ZachShueka/guardz-assignment/README.md

 > In a real-world or production environment, environment files would be excluded from version control and managed securely.

 > **Disclaimer – Database Schema Synchronization**
 > The database configuration uses `synchronize: true` to automatically align the schema during development, simplifying setup and reducing boilerplate for this assignment.
-> T